HarshMarya/Digital_clock/README.md

 using html css and javascript
 # Password Generator
 this app will generate a random password according to your requirement and this is made with simple HTML, css and javaScript
+# Quiz App
+this app is like an Q&A, and on the end you will get the final score